jatkinson1000/AoC-2023/README.md

 - Getting better at thinking more abstract instead of brute force.
 Maybe?
 - Use `strip()` when pulling in text data!
+- Use `range(a, b)` to iterate over things without storing every instance!